FusionAuth/fusionauth-site/_drafts/keycloak-fusionauth-comparison.md

 Learn more about [single- and multi-tenant solutions](/blog/2018/12/03/single-tenant-vs-multi-tenant) and [GDPR requirements](/blog/2019/01/29/white-paper-developers-guide-gdpr) in these whitepapers.

-## How Active Directory and FusionAuth Are Different
+## How Keycloak and FusionAuth Are Different

 [{% include _image.html src="/assets/img/blogs/keycloak-fusionauth-comparison-sample.png" alt="Keycloak and FusionAuth Feature Comparison" class="float-left img-thumbnail mr-md-4" style="max-width: 600px;" figure=false %}](/resources/fusionauth-vs-keycloak.pdf "Download the Keycloak and FusionAuth Feature Comparison")

 ### Maintenance and Support

 Identity management systems require constant security evaluation and maintenance to stay up-to-date as technology and threats evolve.
 FusionAuth has a team of security and identity experts that continually challenge our system with the newest hacker strategies and exploits.
 If vulnerabilities are found, security updates and patches are released immediately to eliminate potential threats.
 In contrast, issues found in Keycloak are announced to the community, and if addressed and resolved, included in the next scheduled release.
+The [Keycloak support policy](https://www.keycloak.org/support.html) clearly states that they do not issue patch releases, the following is a quote from th linked policy.

+{:.text}
+> Think of Keycloak as bleeding edge with quick releases, unpatched, and limited community support...

 Keycloak and FusionAuth also have very different support models.
 FusionAuth has several options ranging from migration assistance to 365/24/7 email, chat, and phone support.
 We can also host and manage your FusionAuth instance for full-time system monitoring and maintenance.
 Keycloak is a Red Hat open-source project and [per their documentation](https://www.keycloak.org/support.html "Jump to Keycloak documentation") do not provide any support.
 Keycloak is never patched, and they warn that new releases may break backward compatibility.
 Support is only possible if you purchase and migrate to RH-SSO and buy a subscription to a JBoss Middleware product.
 As of this writing, cost and compatibility details are only available by contacting Red Hat sales.